frederic-perez/AmE-dictionary/data/idioms.md

 __jump off__
 __jump on (someone or something)__ _Amazon is jumping on the generative AI hype train._
 __jump scare__ In a film, television show, or video game, a moment in which something shocking or frightening happens or appears very abruptly, especially in conjunction with a loud, frightening sound.
 Sometimes spelled as a single word.
-__jump ship__ :two: (abandon ship) To leave a job or activity. _Nearly all of (chatbot) Pi’s parent company, Inflection AI, decided to jump ship just 10 months after Pi’s launch._
+__jump ship__ :three: (abandon ship) To leave a job or activity. _Nearly all of (chatbot) Pi’s parent company, Inflection AI, decided to jump ship just 10 months after Pi’s launch._
 __Jump Street__ Jump Street in the novels written by Elmore Leonard refers to a street in Detroit, Michigan.
 It is a significant location in Leonard’s crime fiction, particularly in his Raylan Givens series.
 Jump Street is often portrayed as a rough and dangerous area, reflecting the gritty and realistic portrayal of urban life that is characteristic of Leonard’s writing.
 __jump the gun__ :dart::four: To start something before it is permissible, appropriate, or advisable.
 The phrase alludes to starting to run in a foot race before the starting gun goes off.
 In James Ellroy’s novels, it usually means to act prematurely or hastily, without waiting for the right moment. _Henry jumped the gun and sent the proofs to the printer before the boss approved them, and she was not happy._ _I probably jumped the gun with announcing our engagement before everyone was there, but I was just too excited._
 __jump the sharp__